ISI-MIP/isimip-publisher/README.md

 Database schema
 ---------------

 The database schema is automatically created when `insert_datasets` or `init` is used the first time.
-The tool creates 3 main tables:
+The tool creates 3 main tables, one for the `datasets`, one for the `files` (in each dataset), and one for the `resources`, for which DOI are created.:

 ```
                           Table "public.datasets"